onco-p53/manuscripts/README.md

 # Manuscripts code
 This is a list of typically R code or sequence data used in my publications.
-The subfolder are for individual publications...
+The subfolders are for individual publications as below...

 ## Culture-collections ##
 This code is for a manuscript published as...
 [In prep]